Mayflower Lecture Online: The Making of America’s Foundation Myth

 About The Event

-The story of the Mayflower and the ‘Pilgrim Fathers’ began to be held in reverence in New England by the time of the 200th anniversary of the arrival in 1820.
+Our Mayflower lecture series continues with a presentation by Rita Cruise O'Brien, Mayflower historian and author.
+The Mayflower and the ‘Pilgrim Fathers’ began to be held in reverence in New England by the time of the 200th anniversary of the arrival in 1820.
 The fraught and troubled beginnings of the Plymouth settlement were re-invented by politicians, poets, pastors and artists, notably John Quincy Adams and Daniel Webster.
-Plymouth Rock was turned into a national shrine and the Mayflower Compact became ‘the foundation stone of American democracy.’
-The earlier Virginia Colony was swept aside; the emblem of proud southern planters, denied.
-The story became a national foundation myth, used in the rhetoric of ‘freedom versus slavery’ in the decades leading up to the Civil War.
+Plymouth Rock became a national shrine and the Mayflower Compact, the foundation stone of American democracy.
+The earlier Virginia Colony was swept aside; the emblem of proud Southern planters, denied.
+The story became America’s foundation myth, used in the rhetoric of ‘freedom versus slavery’ in the decades leading up to the Civil War.

-This is a FREE event but donations would be appreciated.
-You must register:
+This is a FREE event but you must register.